67Tanguy/Backup/README.md

 ## How to use it ?

 * The main page is build to directly copy files in a backup system.
-* The other page is to copy files and compare them with an other instance.
+* The other page is to copy files and compare them with another instance.
 You can then choose to replace somme files which are changed or keep them.